Quantum Network Link Launched at Adastral ParkMarch 28, 2019

 The launch event was held simultaneously at the two ends of the network via a QKD encrypted video link.

-A range of VIPs will spoke alternately at each end including Nick Chism, Director General, Enterprise at the Department for Business, Energy and Industrial Strategy (BEIS).
+A range of VIPs spoke alternately at each end including Nick Chism, Director General, Enterprise at the Department for Business, Energy and Industrial Strategy (BEIS).
 Various posters and demonstrations supplemented the main attraction, including some recent development by Tech Mahindra, Quintessence and BT to build a QKD-secured video messaging application running on Windows.
 Other attractions included the latest ultra-accurate atomic clock from T-E2V and the latest 600Gb/s optical core transmission from Adva.

 Tim Whitley, MD, Research and Innovation, BT said “Today’s launch is a significant step for network security.
 As well as being the UK’s longest QKD-protected link able to transmit both classical and quantum applications, this solution breaks new ground by showcasing the readiness of quantum cryptography for real-world transport,” (Adavoptial.com)